 - Develop experience for evaluating different implant systems and techniques.

-- Develop a working understanding through placing implants surgically observation and assisting during surgical procedures.
+- Develop a working understanding through placing implants surgically in uncomplicated cases, observation and assisting during surgical procedures.

 - Achieve a high level of clinical competence in implant restoration and uncomplicated implant surgery

 - Successfully complete the one-year fellowship and be evaluated by the faculty as a candidate for a second year of training.
 Successful completion of the one-year fellowship does not mean automatic inclusion into the second year of training.
 Only candidates deemed qualified by the faculty will be considered for the second year of training.
 The completion of a second year qualifies for a Certificate of Advanced Studies (Implant Dentistry)

 - Have a working knowledge of all aspects of implant-supported restorations.